wfp/editorial-guide/index.md

 Aim for clarity, accuracy, continuity and consistency.

-## For further information: Tools of the trade
+## For further information:

-* Preferred word forms and spellings, acronyms, country names and WFP organizational acronyms may be found on the WFP/FAO portal at [http://www.fao.org/faoterm/en/](http://www.fao.org/faoterm/en/).
+* Acronyms, names of countries and preferred word forms and spellings may be found on the WFP/FAO portal at [http://www.fao.org/faoterm/en/](http://www.fao.org/faoterm/en/).
 * Use the latest edition of the [Shorter Oxford English Dictionary](https://en.wikipedia.org/wiki/Shorter_Oxford_English_Dictionary), the [Concise Oxford English Dictionary](https://en.wikipedia.org/wiki/Concise_Oxford_English_Dictionary) – or the [Oxford English Dictionary](http://www.oed.com/), all of which are available online.
 * [UNTERM](http://untermportal.un.org/) provides official United Nations terminology.